 Where are CSS preprocessors?

 You used to visit the Pen Settings area which had a whole CSS section where you could choose which CSS preprocessor to us.
 In the new CodePen Editor, this is entirely handled by Blocks, and much more flexibly.
-If you’d like to use Sass, for example, add the Sass Block.
+If you’d like to use Sass, for example, rename your style.css to style.scss or style.sass and the Sass Block will automatically get added!
 This doesn’t prevent you from adding other Blocks that also process CSS, which is an improvement from the old editor where you could only pick one.

 Where are CSS preprocess add-ons?